FabienCoutant/SparkUp/README.md

 ## Concept

-**SparkUp** is a DApp with the goal of decentralizing the way of crowdfunding work and also to improve the funding process.
-We believe that backers and creators must keep a link between them after fundraising.
-To do so, we developed a DApp that allow creators to create Campaign that backers can contribute to in USDC.
+**SparkUp** is a DApp with the goal of decentralizing crowdfunding along with improving its funding process.
+We believe that contributors and creators must keep a link between them after the fundraising process is completed.
+To do so, we developed a
+DApp that allows creators to create Campaigns that contributors can contribute to in USDC.

 In the case of a **successful fundraising** :

-- Each backer will get a **voting power which depend on their contribution**.
+- Each backer will get a **voting power which proportionally to their contribution**.
-- To withdraw funds, the creator will have to make proposal to his contributors in order to justify the spending.
+- To withdraw funds, the creator will have to create proposals (spending requests) and submit them to the campaign contributors in order to approve funding release.
-- If more that 50% of backers vote approve the withdrawal, than the creator is allowed to receive the amount he needs.
+- If more that 50% of contributors approve the proposal, than the campaign manager recieves the funds.

 In case of a **unsuccessful fundraising** :

-- each backer is authorized to withdraw their contribution
+- Each contributor is authorized to withdraw its initial contribution

 ## Design pattern decisions

-This part is explains in detail [here](./docs/DESIGN_PATTERN_DECISIONS.md)
+You can find all of the design patter details [here](./docs/DESIGN_PATTERN_DECISIONS.md)

 ## Technical Specifications

-This part list the main development languages and libraries used along with the project architecture :
+This partsections lists the main development languages and libraries used along with the project architecture :

 ### Architecture